Ross Barkan: Journalist

 Barkan was a staff reporter at the Queens Tribune.
 He covered New York City and national politics for the New York Observer from 2013 to 2016.
 In April 2016, he rose to prominence after resigning from the Observer over the newspaper's close relationship with Donald Trump, the Republican presidential candidate.
 The Observers executive editor, Ken Kurson, said in an interview that he had advised Trump on a speech Trump gave before the American Israel Public Affairs Committee.
 Barkan resigned the day after the Observer endorsed Trump in the New York Republican primary, He later told CNN, "a line had been crossed and I thought it was time for myself to depart."

 As a columnist and freelance reporter, Barkan has contributed to the Village Voice, The Guardian, The Washington Post, The New Yorker, The New York Times, The Nation, Reuters, Esquire, GQ, New York Daily News, Daily Beast, The Baffler, the Los Angeles Review of Books, and the Columbia Journalism Review.
 He covered the 2013 New York City mayoral race, including Anthony Weiner's campaign, and the 2016 presidential race.
-He has taught journalism and media studies at NYU and St. Joseph's College in Brooklyn.
-He was a staff reporter at New York Magazine and remains a columnist there.
+He also taught journalism and media studies at NYU and St. Joseph's College in Brooklyn.
+He was hired as a staff reporter at New York Magazine in 2022.

 Barkan was a columnist for The Guardian and a columnist for Jacobin magazine.
 He is a contributor to The Nation.

 In 2023, he was named a contributing writer to The New York Times Magazine.

+In 2025, he co-founded The Metropolitan Review, a books and culture review publication, where he is editor-in-chief.

+In 2026, Barkan was accused of instances of plagiarism by other journalists from The Washington Post and NPR.
+In response to the allegations of plagiarism, New York Magazine edited Barkan's story and announced that it would conduct a review of Barkan's prior work.
+The review found that Barkan failed to adhere to editorial standards, and that he wrote 67 columns out of nearly 250 without providing proper attribution of others' work.
+Following the review, New York Magazine ended Barkan's column in August 2026.
+The decision drew criticism from some prominent journalists, with the author Jarett Kobek, in a published investigation, finding irregularities in New York Magazine's review and concluding "in my opinion, nothing in New York’s remediation establishes Ross Barkan as a plagiarist."